TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 The cdeStatus.aspx page has several other options you can explore:

-### cdeStatus.aspx?SUBDET
+### cdeStatus.aspx?SUBSUM

-Shows all current subscriptions for each Scope.
-This option will add two more sections:
+This option will adds three more sections around subscriptions on the cdeStatus page:
 #### Current Subscribers by Topic
 Shows all Services and their subscribers segmented by Scope Hash.